By Mary Chang

 5. Husky – ‘Forever So’ (Sub Pop) – The Husky debut album was an example of when you keep hearing the name of a band so many times, you’re wondering what the fuss is all about.
 Well, wonder no more.
 If you’re the first-ever signing to a indie label as storied as Sub Pop, then you better bring the goods, and Husky Gawenda and co. do just that in a Fleet Foxes meets the sadness of Nick Drake vehicle.
 If you’ve ever been slayed by gorgeous harmonies, this album’s for you.
 Read my review of it here.

 After the cut: some albums that just missed the top 5 cut, and others that disappointed.
-If you have a Spotify account, you can listen to three tracks from each of the top 10 albums in the player below.

 Continue reading Top Albums of 2012: Editor’s Picks